openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 In the new figure, we should see that the uplink traffic has reached the saturation point at 7.3 Mbps.
 Now check the downlink.

-Can you verify the results analytically: There are 384 OFDM subcarriers in a symbol at 5MHz bandwidth.
+Analytical verification of the results is straight forward: There are 384 OFDM subcarriers in a symbol at 5MHz bandwidth.
 18 symbols are available for user data in every 5ms frame.
 Modulation is QAM64 (``~/myOpenWNS/modules/wimac/PyConfig/wimac/LLMapping.py``), coding rate is 0.917 (``~/myOpenWNS/framework/rise/PyConfig/rise/CoderSpecification.py``).

 Another interesting figure is the relation of offered traffic versus the packet delay, evaluated as a probability function.
 This can be done by choosing a ``PDF/CDF/CCDF`` graph in the ``Figure`` menu and plotting the probe ``wimac.top.packet.incoming.delay_BS_Id1_PDF``

 The Packet Delay is only meaningful in underload, because the infinite delay of lost or dropped packets in overload is not considered in this metric.
 From the previous figure we can derive the saturation throughput.
 Therefore we deselect the last two simulations with a ``offeredTraffic`` beyond 7.3Mbps.
 Try also the ``Filter Expression`` box to deselect traffics beyong the saturation point.
 In the ``Configure Graph`` menu which is called using the button next to the ''Draw'' button, we select the ``Line markers`` as ``None``.

 :ref:`figure-wimac-experiment1-wrowser-configureGraph_b`.